Fingerprint Cards Frequently Asked Questions (FAQ)

-- A8: If fingerprints were submitted by card, FINRA will return the deficient fingerprint card to the appropriate firm if mandatory information such as date of birth, address, name, firm name and CRD number, individual's signature, and signature of the individual taking the prints are not provided.
+- A8: If fingerprints were submitted by card, FINRA will return the deficient fingerprint card to the appropriate firm if mandatory information such as date of birth, address, name, firm name and CRD number, and individual's signature are not provided.
 Other reasons include using a highlighter or having extraneous writing on a fingerprint card.
 FINRA returns deficient fingerprint cards to the firm.

 - Q8: What address is used to mail fingerprint cards?

 - A10: All fingerprint cards should be mailed to one of the two following addresses, depending on the method used:

 First Class Mail should be sent to:

 NOTE: When sending Overnight/Courier Mail, please include the following phone number: (301) 869-6699.

 - Q9: How does the firm request an exemption from SEC Rule 17f-2 when an individual cannot be printed due to a physical handicap?

 - A9: Firms that need to apply for exemption from submitting fingerprints under Rule 17f-2 may contact Tom Etter, Special Counsel, Division of Trading and Markets, Securities and Exchange Commission (SEC) at (202) 551-5713.

 - Q10: Is an individual exempt from the fingerprinting requirement based on being a foreign national or foreign resident?

 - A10: No. Rule 17f-2 lists the bases for exemptions (see Answer 5 above).